Home

 Changing the relationship to pain

-The aim is not to deny pain, but to reduce the extra layer of fear, frustration and anticipation where possible.
+The aim is not to deny pain, but to find a less exhausting way to respond to fear, frustration and anticipation where possible.

 What Sessions Are Like